Skip to main content

 SP=pG/pM/Bmax1.0S_P=p_G/p_{M/B\max}\ge1.0

 To prevent bolted joints failing due to stripping of mating threads, the bolt thread must be adequately covered by the nut thread or internal (female) thread.
-It follows from this that the maximum tensile force of the bolt must be less than the critical stripping force of the internal or bolt thread.
+Thus, it follows that the maximum tensile force of the bolt must be less than the critical stripping force of the internal or bolt thread.

 The following must apply: